RareSkills/blog/don-t-study-blockchain-if-you-want-a-high-salary/don-t-study-blockchain-if-you-want-a-high-salary.md

 ### Learning a language does not make you a developer

 If you know Kotlin, you are not automatically an Android Developer.
-If you know Swift, you are are not automatically an iOS developer.
+If you know Swift, you are not automatically an iOS developer.
 If you know JavaScript, you are not automatically a frontend developer.
 Why?
 You have to know the ecosystems and frameworks to be a true developer in that field.
 A language can be learned in a weekend, frameworks and ecosystems take months and years to master.
 Why would anyone pay you six figures just to learn an easy programming language like Solidity?
 That makes no sense.

 Looking back at the six figures quoted above, do you think those companies are paying that kind of money because those engineers took a few Java tutorials and completed an online course?
 Of course not!
 Employers who pay a lot of money expect comprehensive mastery, not a bullet point on your resume that claims you know a programming language.